 The reason may be the lack of accuracy of the targeting.
 The imaging modality used to guide the needle pathway should ideally “see” the target at the time of biopsy, avoiding the established limitations of TRUS-MRI softwares (image fusion) .
 A direct visualisation is possible if real-time MRI guidance is used 2.
 It is also possible to use a conventional endorectal ultrasound probe equipped with a very high-quality B mode.
 This material allows to detect the majority of PI-RADS 4 or 5 lesions in the peripheral zone and the biopsy is then performed with real-time visual guidance 3.
 It is now even possible to use an ultrasound transducer equipped with a 29MHz linear array (Exact Imaging, Canada), also known as micro-ultrasound 4,5.
 This material provides a spatial resolution never achieved until now for the prostate.
 The 14-29 MHz bandwidth allows for a depth of exploration of 50mm.
 All significant tumors detected on MRI (figure 1) are visible with this equipment.
 (Cornud et al, submitted for publication).
 A navigation fusion system is available if the tumor is not well delineated (figure 1).

-it is highly probable that systematic biopsies in addition to targeted biopsies are recommended to avoid missing the target, a legitimate risk given the established targeting errors of fusion biopsies.
+One can thus wonder why systematic biopsies in addition to targeted biopsies are still recommended.
+The most plausible explanation is the risk of missing the target.
+This caution may be legitimate given the established targeting errors of fusion biopy systems.
 However, it becomes desirable in 2020 to consider an alternative to image fusion by using either in bore MRI- either micro-ultrasound guidance to improve the accuracy of a targeted biopsy and by adapting the site of the biopsies (target and margin around the target).
 This strategy may allow to discard systematic biopsies.

-The alternative is the transperineal route, initially used under general anesthesia to perform saturation biopsies (one core every 5 mm), before the high predictive value of mp-MRI was established.
+The alternative is the transperineal route, initially used under general anesthesia to perform saturation biopsies (one core every 5 mm), before the high negative predictive value of mp-MRI was established.
 Local anesthesia is now possible for these biopsies 1 (figure 2), which can be done with conscious sedation, or even for some authors with local anesthesia only.
-Their major advantage is the absence of infection, and the prophylaxis is done by IV injection of a first generation of cepaholosporin 30 mn before the biopsy, avoiding the risks of quinolone resistance.
+Their major advantage is the absence of post biopsy infection, and the prophylaxis is done by IV injection of a cepaholosporin 30 mn before the biopsy, avoiding the risks of resistance to quinolones .
 The transperineal route is also more efficient for the diagnosis of anterior and apical cancers 12.

 All these reasons explain why it can be expected that the transperineal approach will gain a more widespread acceptance in a short future, especially if systematic biopsies are maintained.